Seen on:

 “I felt a palpable feeling of danger out there,” HBO’s Larry Merchant said.

-Holmes’s strode to the ring as usual to Mcfadden and Whitehead’s “Ain’t no stopping us now”.
+As usual, Holmes strode to the ring to Mcfadden and Whitehead’s “Ain’t no stopping us now”.

-The really sad part of all of this is that Holmes and Cooney were not racists.
+The unfortunate part of all of this is that Holmes and Cooney were not racists.
 They were warriors getting ready to fight for the greatest championship in all of sports.

-King and the wacko twins were the racists.
-I’ve heard them say they were just trying to build the fight up, but you don’t have to build up racial tension to sell the fight.
+King and the Wacko twins were the racists.
+I’ve heard them say they were trying to build the fight up, but you don’t have to build up racial tension to sell the fight.
 The act was cynical and destructive.

-The bout would have been huge either way.
+The bout would have been massive either way.

 He dropped Cooney in the second round, but the big man got up quickly and fought even harder.
 Cooney won his fair share of rounds, but he lost points repeatedly for low blows which put him behind on the cards until Holmes finally stopped him late in the fight.